As employees return to work, UK businesses are likely to face a backlog of annual leave requests that could cost thousands of pounds.

 A business would face operational failure by honouring too many leave requests, especially in cases where employees still have up to 80% of their annual leave remaining for the year.
 At the same time, it’s not viable to pay staff out for those days instead.

-Research shows 99% of businesses in the UK are SME’s, made up of between one to 250 employees.
+Research shows 99% of businesses in the UK are SME’s, made up of between one and 250 employees.
 Those with full-time workers are required to provide up to 20 days of paid holiday a year, excluding bank holidays.

 |NUMBER OF EMPLOYEES||COST FOR TEN DAYS|

-* These figures are based on the average UK salary and just 50% of leave owing.
+* These figures are based on the average UK salary and just 50% of leave owing

 Heading into the second half of 2020 and lockdown restrictions ease, the risk of too many employees requesting annual leave at the same time will pose a significant challenge for most businesses.
 For a small company, paying out 10 employees for only half of their annual leave days could set the business back more than £10,000, while an SME of 250 employees faces up to £255,500 in costs.